Privacy Policy

 Vico is a digital check-in and virtual counter service operated by Zentia Labs LLC, enabling car rental companies to digitize the vehicle pick-up, identity verification, and contract signing process.

-The rental company that integrates Vico into its operations is the primary data controller for the personal data of its end customers (travelers).
-Zentia Labs acts as data processor for that data, following the operator documented instructions and the applicable data processing agreement.
+The rental company that integrates Vico into its operations is the primary data controller for the personal data of its end users (travelers).
+Zentia Labs acts as data processor for that data, following the customer’s documented instructions and the applicable data processing agreement.

-Zentia Labs acts as independent controller for B2B marketing, operator account onboarding, support, billing, security, and use of its own websites and admin portals.
+Zentia Labs acts as independent controller for B2B marketing, customer account onboarding, support, billing, security, and use of its own websites and admin portals.

 • Identification data: photos of national ID, passport, or equivalent document; driver license photograph.